 Microsoft Teams Webhook Bot

-Microsoft Teams supports Incoming Webhooks for channel notifications, integrated through the connectors system.
+Microsoft Teams supports Incoming Webhooks for channel notifications.
+These are set up through the connectors system.

 Step-by-Step Setup

-- Open Channel Settings - Navigate to the target channel, click the three dots (•••) next to the channel name
+- Open Channel Settings - Go to the target channel and click the three dots (•••) next to the channel name

 - Select Connectors - Click "Connectors" (or "Manage channel" then "Connectors" in newer versions)